Examine documents as an immigration officer to keep Arstotzka safe.

 Using only a mouse, players examine sets of papers presented by immigrants in search of discrepancies between the documents and the immigration rules set out by the Arstotzkan government.
 Depending on their country of origin and reasons for entering, immigrants may require different sets of papers, including entry tickets, government IDs, passports, and entry visas, each with its own set of seals and sets of information to identify.
 Once the player has finished examining a person’s papers, he/she drags the papers over to one of two large stamps – admit or deny – and stamps the verdict of the examination onto the person’s passport before handing it back across the counter.

 Papers, Please asserts the potential of games to uncover new experiences and types of play.
-It is part of the Games for Change 2013 Festival Babycastles Hall of Fame.
+It was part of the Games for Change 2013 Festival Babycastles Hall of Fame.